CHIA-AN-YANG/expense-tracker/Readme.md

 The link http://localhost:3000/categories/destroy will remove all data in your records.
 Please use with caution.

 ## Contact
-Feel free to drop me a line about this project, and let me know how to make it better
+Feel free to drop me a line about this project, and let me know how to make it better.
+Email: chiaan.y.creativeworker@gmail.com